Synthesis of Quantum Circuits with an Island Genetic Algorithm: Introduction

 \section{Introduction}

 One of the promises of quantum computing is to make feasible the solution of problems that cannot be treated by a classic computer.
 According to \cite{loceff}, although the hardware that will drive quantum computing still is in its early stages of development, the theoretical fundamentals of quantum mechanics already makes it possible to build quantum algorithms, regardless of the physical implementation of these components.
-In particular, the decomposition of a unitary matrix into a sequence of quantum gates can be represented as an optimization problem. \cite{williansGray} suggests the use of genetic programming to find the circuits that solve known problems, and presented results for the quantum teleportation problem. \cite{yabuki} used genetic algorithms (GAs) to evolve a solution to the same problem. \cite{lukac1} proposes a classic GA for the synthesis of arbitrary small quantum circuits. \cite{spector} explores the use of genetic programming (GP) as a framework for automatic quantum circuit synthesis.
-In particular, quite sophisticated developments in GP theory are used to obtain the solutions. \cite{daskin} uses an evolutionary algorithm to evolve quantum circuits associated with molecular systems.
+In particular, the decomposition of a unitary matrix into a sequence of quantum gates can be represented as an optimization problem.
+In \cite{williansGray} the authors suggested the use of genetic programming, and subsequently in \cite{yabuki} with genetic algorithms (GAs), to find the circuits that solve known problems, presenting as an experiment case the results for the quantum teleportation problem.
+With similar ideas in \cite{lukac1} they proposed a classic GA for the synthesis of arbitrary small quantum circuits and in \cite{spector} they explored the use of genetic programming (GP) as a framework for automatic quantum circuit synthesis.
+Finally, we can cite \cite{daskin} which uses the ideas of the evolutionary algorithm to evolve quantum circuits associated with molecular systems, and \cite{creevey2023gasp} which applies the GP for state preparation routines of quantum algorithms.

 A common problem found in previous works is the use of controlled quantum gates of general unitaries, due to the difficulty of physically implementing such gates.
 Here, we discuss the implementation of a generic and easily scalable evolutionary-search algorithm, to find quantum circuits that yield an approximation for a given unitary matrix.
-The implementation allows for an easy customization of the circuit components, which can be important when accessing circuit costs.
+The implementation allows for easy customization of the circuit components, which can be important when accessing circuit costs.
 In this paper, the following three important unitaries, in the quantum computation theory, are used:

 \begin{itemize} \item The Toffoli gate, which has zero internal power dissipation, is reversible in the classical computation sense~\cite{fredkin1982conservative}, and plays a major role in quantum algorithms, like in Shor's factoring algorithm~\cite{shor1999polynomial,van2005fast};